hansb001/smarthome/README.md

 I used for this code pattern the following components:

 * [*Keyestudio smart home set:*](https://www.keyestudio.com/products/keyestudio-smart-home-kit-withlus-board-for-arduino-diy-stem) this set includes a laser cut wooden house, with an Arduino clone with a sensor shield, Bluetooth board, sensors and actuators.
 This is available on Amazon but also at Ali-express etc. It is really good quality, with excellent instructions to build the house and to connect everything together.
 The needed code is available online.
 For every sensor/actuator is code available, and of course also for the complete set-up.
-This set is sold via different vendors, so look for the best fit for you.
+This set is sold via different vendors, so look for the best price for you.

-*	*Raspberry PI 1*: This house is connected to a gateway, I used a Raspberry Pi 4 for that, but can also be a 3.
+*	*Raspberry PI 1*: This house is connected to a gateway, I used a Raspberry Pi 4 for that, but this can also be a Raspberry Pi 3.
 This Raspberry acts as a gateway between the devices and the MQTT server.
 This gateway is also connected to the cloud or local machine.
-OPTIONAL: you can also run this on another device, like your local machine.
+OPTIONAL: you can alsohost the gatway on another device, like your local machine.

-* Raspberry Pi 2*: This raspberry acts as a MQTT Broker I used a Raspberry Pi (3 or 4) for that with a sense-hat board.
-This Sensehat is optional, I use it for displaying traffic going through the MQTT server.
-OPTIONAL: you can also use a public broker for this or run a broker on another device.
+* *Raspberry Pi 2*: This Raspberry Pi acts as a MQTT Broker.
+I use a Raspberry Pi 4 (can also be a Raspberry Pi 3) for that with a Sense HAT board.
+A Sense Hat is an additional board on top of an Raspberry Pi.
+It consists of a LED matrix and a joystick.
+This Sensehat is optional, I use it for displaying traffic going through the MQTT server on the LED Matrix.
+OPTIONAL: Instead of setting up a MQTT Broker yourself, you can also use a public broker for this or run a broker on another device.

 * *Web camera*, this can be any USB camera or a Raspberry Pi camera.

 * OPTIONAL: *NodeMCU*: there are different devices based on ESP8266, It is open source and relatively cheap and easy to work with.
-I am using a LoLin board, which has WIFI on board, I have connected some sensors to it to control my 'smart garden'
+I am using a LoLin board, which has WIFI on board, I have connected a sensor to it to control my 'smart garden'

 For this code pattern I used different pieces of hardware.
 To use all the possibilities I am going to mention in this Code pattern, I advise you to have all parts available.
-You can also follow this code pattern with only having an Arduino with one sensor.
-All the parts running on the 2 Raspberry Pi's can also run on your laptop.
+You can also build the functionalities in this code pattern with only having an Arduino with one sensor.
+All the parts running on the 2 Raspberry Pi's can also run on your laptop or on IBM Cloud.

 ## Step 2 Clone the repo